mattcburns/ironic-iso/README.md

 - `diskimage-builder`
 - CentOS Stream 9 as the base OS

-The resulting ISO is hybrid and supports both BIOS/legacy (isolinux) and UEFI (GRUB) boot modes.
+The resulting ISO supports UEFI boot mode only (via GRUB).

 ## GitHub Actions Workflow

 The workflow:

-- Installs Python and dependencies on `ubuntu-latest`
+- Runs inside a `CentOS Stream 9` container for Secure Boot support
 - Installs `diskimage-builder` and `ironic-python-agent-builder`
-- Builds a CentOS Stream 9 based Ironic ISO
+- Builds a CentOS Stream 9 based Ironic ISO with `UEFI_METHOD=shim`
 - Uploads the resulting ISO as a build artifact

 ## How to trigger